Crisfole/react-use-svelte-store/README.md

 React hooks enable behavior that's _really_ similar to Svelte's reactive assignments.
 Sharing global state in react _should_ be as easy as importing the state-containing store, and should _not_ require Context providers and consumers, redux reducers, higher order components, or any other such hacks.
 This package merges the two.

+> [!WARNING]
+> This repository is old.
+React 18 and higher have the `useSyncExternalStore` hook which would be a more efficient tool for this.
+Eventually I will update this repository.
+Until then, PR's welcome.

 ## How do I get started?

 I'm assuming you have react installed.
 If not, well, figuring that out is on you.